import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/advanced-chainsaw-2/index.md

 Aggregate takes two general arguments.
 We define a **count**, which is a numerical expression that is evaluated, and only combined occurences of that event that satisfy the criteria will be aggregated.
-In the above exmaple, we have said `>1`, or scenarios where the count is greater than one.
+In the above example, we have said `>1`, or scenarios where the count is greater than one.
 In other words, if a single event has occured, please don't aggregate it, just print it directly.

 The second parameter, **fields** are the columns to aggregate upon.
 In this scenario, we are saying